mitranim/ng-decorate/readme.md

   // Names of other angular modules this module depends on. dependencies?: string[]

+  // Angular services that will be assigned to the class prototype. inject?: string[]

-  // Angular services that will be assigned to the class as static properties. inject?: string[]
+  // Angular services that will be assigned to the class as static properties. injectStatic?: string[]
 }
 ```